AnabelaLealCosta19/bonodopt/README.md

 ### Common features

-The features described below are accessible throughout all pages.
+The features described below are implemented throughout all pages.

 - **Navbar:** The Navbar allows the user to navigate throughout the pages.
     - The navbar includes the following elements: